vezaynk/telegram-bot-typescript/README.md

 ## Future Work

-Future work will involve keeping up to date with documentation changes, fixing errors in output, and evolving the JSDoc annotation quality.
+Keeping up to date with documentation changes, fixing errors in output, and evolving the JSDoc annotation quality.

+I'm looking to setup GitHub Actions CI for:

+- Generating types on a recurring basis, and opening PRs if a change is detected.
+- Creating a new release when such a PR is merged

+Contributions welcome for all of the above!

 ## License